cscm94go/CSCM94Go/src/README.txt

 2. Add multirun running config.
 3. Click run button twice.

-If can't run, pls contact (John 690657@swansea.ac.uk).
+If can't run, pls contact (John 690657@swansea.ac.uk) I can use Chrome Remote Desktop to help you make it work.